mologie/blog/_posts/2017-12-25-cross-compiling-cpp-with-cmake-llvm.md

 You may also use any other Linux distribution that uses libgcc[^4] (not to be confused with glibc,) including Raspbian and Debian.
-The only things that change when using a different distro are the sysroot's contents and thus also the libstdc++/GCC version, which are reflected as `GCC_BASEVER` in the CMake toolchain file presented later in thie guide.
+The only things that change when using a different distro are the sysroot's contents and thus also the libstdc++/GCC version, which are reflected as `GCC_BASEVER` in the CMake toolchain file presented later in this guide.

 For clarity, a sysroot is a subset of the files from the root directory of the target machine, which are required for compiling applications for it.
 Usually, it's a thinned out version of `/lib` and